f10zo/GreenModelers-EcoSnap/README.md

 ## 🌿 About the Project

-**EcoSnap** is a community-driven platform dedicated to monitoring and protecting the **Sea of Galilee (Kinneret)**.
+**EcoSnap** is a community-driven platform for monitoring and protecting the Sea of Galilee (Kinneret).
-Our mission is to empower citizens to become active guardians of this vital natural resource by providing a simple and effective way to report pollution incidents.
-By leveraging technology, we aim to create a shared database of pollution reports that can be used by local authorities and environmental organizations to take informed and timely action.
+It empowers citizens to report pollution easily and builds a shared database for authorities and environmental organizations to take timely action.

 ---